TheUltimateHacker/ShiftOS/README.md

 beautiful colours.
 The level of customization will exceed the levels of real world operating systems.

-Although this repository is used for archival and may be replaced by [Project Orion](http://www.github.com/ShiftOS/Project-Orion), it may still be worked on.

 ### Official links
 * [Official forums](http://shiftos.net)
 * [YouTube channel](https://youtube.com/shiftosdevs)